Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Introduction

 To address these questions, in this paper we consider the role of friction in active nematohydrodynamics, the canonical theory of wet active materials.
-We show that when friction is increased in an active suspension with constant density in the nematic phase, memory effects develop.
-As $+1/2$ motile topological defects move through the system they leave long-lived distortions in the director field which can affect the motion of other defects, leading to the transient polar defect ordering that has been observed in microscopic simulations \cite{patelli2019understanding,decamp2015orientational}.
+This model does not conserve momentum in the presence of friction, however, the frictionless equations do obey conservation laws.
+We study the behaviour of the director field and $\pm 1/2$ defect with increasing friction and show that when friction is increased in an incompressible active suspension in the nematic phase, memory effects develop.
+As $+1/2$ motile topological defects move through the system they leave long-lived distortions in the director field which can affect the motion of other defects, leading to the polar defect ordering that has been observed in microscopic simulations \cite{patelli2019understanding,decamp2015orientational}.
 At very high friction all motile defects annihilate after some time to leave arches, periodic modulations of the nematic director with polar symmetry.
 We show analytically that arch patterns are steady state solutions of the equations, which coexist with nematic ordering in agreement with the completely dry simulations in \cite{patelli2019understanding}.
 Our results also demonstrate that the polar ordering of defects and polar modulations in the nematic director are general behaviours of active nematic materials at high friction, and are not restricted to the compressible systems studied in \cite{putzig2016instabilities,oza2016antipolar,decamp2015orientational,shankar2019hydrodynamics,srivastava2016negative}.

 Section~\ref{activen} of the paper introduces the active nematohydrodynamic equations of motion and summarises the physical behaviour of active nematics, in particular active turbulence and motile topological defects.
 In Section~\ref{lowT} we describe the dynamics of the nematic phase as friction is increased, concentrating in particular on trails, arch-like structures in the director field formed by the passage of topological defects.
 We show that our numerical results agree with a linear stability analysis presented in Section~\ref{lsa}, and give analytic arguments demonstrating the metastable nature of the arches in Section~\ref{metastability}.
 There are several interesting papers in the literature that have identified arches and polar defect ordering in different contexts \cite{putzig2016instabilities,oza2016antipolar,decamp2015orientational,shankar2019hydrodynamics,srivastava2016negative,patelli2019understanding} and in Section~\ref{comparison} we summarise and compare these results.
 Finally Section~\ref{discussion} concludes the paper, listing the main results and comparing to the effects of friction when the active nematic is in the isotropic phase.